The use of natural substances for the

 press.
 The Aztecs

-to be one of the food aphrodisiacs, however I have met a couple of people who
+to be a food aphrodisiac, however I have met a couple of people who

 felt raw chocolate had a sexual enhancement effect for them.
 Perhaps the polyphenols in chocolate have a slow